When asked how I cope with all that goes on in life, the answer is Internal Family Systems or IFS.

 The Destroyer

-This part often works with the Punisher.
+This part often worked with the Punisher.

-The Destroyer prevents me from feeling Grief.
+The Destroyer prevented me from feeling Grief and Fear of the Unknown.

 After Unburdening: He wants to take care of the "little girl" and tell her everything is going to be okay.
 You've got this!